UD-CISC374/educational-game-project-sam-wekselblatt/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - Moving the hat to a viable head: If the player drags a hat to a position that is allowed by the sorting algorithm, then the hats will move asshould be expected given the algorithm.
-The hats will swap if it is a Selection or Bubble sort, or the hats will move one head over if it is an Insertion sort.
+The hats will swap if it is a Selection or Bubble sort.
 - Moving the hat to a non-viable head: If the player is given a Bubble Sort and tries to swap hats with a head that is not immediatly next to their current one, the hat will return back to its original head.
 - Completing the Sort: If the player is able to complete the sort correctly within the move limit, the game will progress to the next